Quantum-Accelerators/quacc/docs/user/wflow_syntax.md

     Take a moment to learn about the main [Covalent Concepts](https://docs.covalent.xyz/docs/user-documentation/concepts/concepts-index), namely the [`Electron`](https://docs.covalent.xyz/docs/user-documentation/concepts/covalent-basics#electron) and [`Lattice`](https://docs.covalent.xyz/docs/user-documentation/concepts/covalent-basics#lattice) objects, which describe individual compute tasks and workflows, respectively.

-    In Covalent, the `@ct.lattice` decorator indicates that the function is a workflow, and the `@ct.electron` decorator indicates that the function is a job (i.e. an individual compute task).
+    In Covalent, the `#!Python @ct.lattice` decorator indicates that the function is a workflow, and the `#!Python @ct.electron` decorator indicates that the function is a job (i.e. an individual compute task).
 If you plan to use a job scheduling system like Slurm, you can think of each `Electron` as an individual Slurm job.

     All `Electron` and `Lattice` objects behave as normal Python functions when the necessary arguments are supplied.
-However, if the `ct.dispatch` command is used, the workflow will be dispatched to the Covalent server for execution and monitoring.
+However, if the `#!Python ct.dispatch` command is used, the workflow will be dispatched to the Covalent server for execution and monitoring.

     !!!
 Tip

-        Make sure you run `covalent start` in the terminal to have the results show up in the GUI.
+        Make sure you run `covalent start` in the terminal before running the examples below.

     ```python
     import covalent as ct